abdu1lrahman/A-Star/README.md

 # You are a star

-Motivational app with AI-generated scheduled messages.
+Motivational app with AI-generated scheduled notifications.

 - Fully support Arabic & English.
 - Great UI and user experience.